Opal card: Rollout

-Opal will also be accepted on the Parramatta Light Rail when it is operational.

-OpalPay rollout

-Card and ticket types
+Payment types

+Opal

 Reusable Opal cards come in five different types, each with their own colour.
 These are: Adult (black), Child/Youth (green), Senior/Pensioner (gold), Concession (silver), Employee (blue) and School (light blue).
 Reusable Opal cards can be ordered online or over the phone.
 Adult and Child/Youth cards are also available from retail outlets, such as convenience stores, newsagents, supermarkets and at Service NSW centres.

 The Adult fare card was the first card to be released, becoming available in December 2012.
 On 6 April 2014, the Child/Youth card was made available.
 These cards had to be ordered either online or over the phone.
 From 28 July until the end of September 2014, temporary kiosks were set up at major railway stations and shopping centres, as unregistered Adult and Child/Youth cards were made available for the first time.
 Opal retailers have distributed unregistered Adult and Child/Youth cards since 10 August 2014.

 The Senior/Pensioner card was made available for ordering online or by phone on 3 November 2014.
 Between 11 November and 5 December 2014, temporary kiosks were set up at shopping centres to allow seniors and pensioners to order their Opal cards.

 The Concession card is available to eligible apprentices, trainees, tertiary students and job seekers.
 Concession cards became available to tertiary students on 2 February 2015.
 To be eligible for the Concession Opal, students must be enrolled full-time at a participating institution.
 Students need to give consent for their institution to share enrolment details with Transport for NSW.
 As of 14 June 2015 the cards were available for students at over 80 institutions.
 The Concession Opal became available to eligible NSW job seekers from 29 June 2015.

+When originally launched, adult cards were scheduled to expire after nine years.
+This has since been extended to 12 years.

-Free Travel Cards
+Free travel cards

 There are a number of cards that do not have any stored value for individuals with free travel entitlements.
 These cards are plastic MIFARE Ultralight C cards.

 The School card is provided to students with entitlements to free transport to/from school under the School Student Transport Scheme.
 Owing to the light rail's heritage as a privately run enterprise, free travel for school students was traditionally not available on this mode.
 The School Opal was introduced on light rail from July 2016.

 A grey Opal card is available for holders of a free travel Vision Impaired Person's Travel Pass.
 The card can be used to open ticket gates at stations and ferry wharves without requiring staff assistance.

 Employee cards are used by certain public service employees (e.g. Police, Sydney Trains staff) entitled to free travel on some or all public transport services.
 Prior to June 2021, employee cards were grey.